Welcome

 Non-party costs orders are distinct from:

-• Wasted costs orders: Made against legal representatives for improper conduct.
+• Wasted costs orders: Made against legal representatives for improper conduct causing loss.
+The focus is on the lawyer’s behaviour, not funding or control by a third party.

-• Security for costs: An order requiring a claimant to provide security for the defendant’s costs, often where a non-party is funding the claim.
+• Security for costs: An order requiring a claimant to provide security for the defendant’s costs (for example, where the claimant is an impecunious company or resident outside the jurisdiction).
+Security is against the claimant, not against a non-party funder, though funding arrangements may be relevant to whether security is just.

 Exam Warning